robert-mccarthy-ca/modern-druid/docs/kiln-system.md

 ## 🔥 Biochar Kiln System – Modern Druid

-The heart of the Modern Druid carbon farm is a line of **flame cap kiln systems** designed for small teams to produce high-quality biochar safely and efficiently.
+The heart of the Modern Druid carbon farm is a simple line of **flame cap kiln systems** designed for small teams to produce high-quality biochar safely and efficiently.

 Kilns are fixed in place, filled by loader, topped up by hand during burns, and quenched via a push-button automated system.
 Once quenched and drained, the biochar is dumped into a trailer and hauled to a secondary processing site for drying, weighing, crushing and storage.
 The kilns are then reset for the next run.

 The complicated part is the logistics.
 We avoid most of this by growing our own biomass and just applying it instead of selling it.
 Any sales would be online, simply pack and ship.
 Flame cap kilns are low tech, and can be constructed anywhere in the world from local materials.
-The only technical part is the emissions monitoring and safe construction of a kiln building.
+The only technical part is the emissions monitoring and safe construction of a kiln building, which would require engineering expertise for the prototype, with the designs being made freely available.
 The rest is basically large fancy bonfires.

 ---

 ## 🛠 Kiln Design Goals

 - **Fixed-position, insulated kilns** with a tilting mechanism for easy unloading and reset, maximizing up time
-- **Automated quench and drain system** to minimize labour and risk
+- **Automated quench and drain system** to minimize labour and risk (steam is hot)
-- **Windbreak-style kiln building**, open-air with forced-air exhaust chimneys
+- **Windbreak-style kiln building**, open-air with forced-air exhaust chimneys to make the entire building a fume hood
 - **No emissions capture required**, but **MRV-compliant emissions monitoring**
-- **Safe, year-round operation**, including in snow or rain, with emergency fire suppression
+- **Safe all weather operation**, including in snow or rain, with emergency fire suppression
 - **Separation of grinding operations** to minimize dust ignition risk

 ---

 ## 🔥 Kiln Function & Workflow

-Flame cap kilns are a low-tech method of producing biochar by continuously adding biomass over the flame to reduce oxygen exposure and retain carbon.
+Flame cap kilns are a low-tech method of producing biochar by burning off the oxygen before it reaches the fuel, with the flame consuming the oxygen first, and no other airflow path to get oxygen to the fuel.
 They're fast, scalable, and simple to build using local materials.
 Kiln crews would be 2 kiln operators and a loader/driver.
 This is for safety reasons, if an accident happens with tons of burning coals, someone needs to be able to operate fire suppression equipment if there's an injury or emergency.
 The goal is to have a single kiln operator manage 3 or more 5-yard kilns each and get 2 runs in in a day.
 5 yards was chosen as an arbitrary size that could be managed by hand.
 Exact measurements would have to be determined during prototyping phase.
-Ring of Fire kilns are the design inspiration (keep up the good work Kelpie!), but a sturdier, insulated, mounted version on a tiltable platform that you could tip out the kiln onto a trailer.
+Ring of Fire kilns are the design inspiration (keep up the good work Kelpie!), but a sturdier, insulated, permanently mounted version on a tiltable platform where you could tip out the kiln onto a trailer.
 The design would need to be sturdy enough to be loaded by loader on a daily basis and would need drainage to a quench water tank and a quench system that would simply fill the kiln with water when triggered.
 The quench system being automated means the operators don't need to get scalded with steam and can go back to maintaining the fires.
-All of this would take place in kiln building which would have its lower building side walls cut out, so the entire building becomes a fume hood.
+All of this would take place in a kiln building which would have its lower side walls cut out, so the entire building becomes a fume hood.
 The chimneys would be actively exhausted as well, with emissions monitoring equipment in each chimney for Puro MRV compliance.
-This also operates as a passive safety feature where dangerous levels of carbon dioxide cannot build up as the tops and the bottom are both open, even in the event of total equipment failure.
+This also operates as a passive safety feature where dangerous levels of carbon monoxide or dioxide physically cannot build up as the tops and the bottom are both open, even in the event of total equipment and power failure.

-- Kiln building captures emissions for monitoring
+- Kiln building collects emissions for monitoring
 - Kiln building brings in fresh air for combustion through passive openings that can never fail regardless of power loss
 - Kilns are arranged in lines on a **raised platform** for efficiency in draining and dumping
 - Additional biomass required during the burn is stored in adjacent bins
-- Biomass is loaded in bulk via loader from below and **topped up by hand** during combustion
+- Biomass is loaded in bulk via loader during kiln reset and **topped up by hand** during combustion
 - At completion, operators hit a **quench button** to flood the kiln with water
 - After cooling and stirring, the water is **drained into a recovery tank** for reuse or soil application
 - Once drained, the biochar is **dumped into a trailer** and transferred to a secondary structure for drying, weighing, grinding, and storage